 Being honest about what is missing matters as much as documenting what exists.
 As of May 2026, the following remain undisclosed through official channels:

 Exchange partners.
 No CEX or DEX listing partner has been named.
-The 40M AER Public Liquidity allocation exists in the tokenomics, but who will list it and at what tier is not confirmed.
+The 40M AERX Public Liquidity allocation exists in white paper v3.7, but which exchanges will list AERX and at what tier is not confirmed.
+This will significantly influence day-one liquidity and price discovery.

 Third-party audits.
 No audit firm has been named and no audit report has been published.
-This is the most important missing piece from a due-diligence standpoint before mainnet.
+This is the most important missing piece from a due-diligence standpoint before mainnet in August.

-Developer ecosystem details.
+Developer ecosystem.
 No public SDK, no developer documentation site, no grant programme, no hackathon.
-For a chain targeting institutional and DeFi use cases, the absence of a developer-facing ecosystem programme is something to watch.
+For a chain targeting institutional and DeFi use cases, the absence of a developer-facing ecosystem is something to watch as mainnet approaches.

 Governance.
-No governance structure, voting mechanism, or foundation structure is described in published materials.
+No governance structure or voting mechanism is described in published materials.
+Protocol governance is described as programmatic in white paper v3.7.
 The project is centrally operated at this stage.

 Phase transition criteria.
-The white paper describes phases but does not specify what technical or adoption milestones trigger the transition from Phase 1 to Phase 2, or from Phase 2 to Phase 3.
+White paper v3.7 describes phases but does not specify what milestones trigger the move from Phase 1 to Phase 2 or Phase 2 to Phase 3.

-This list is not a criticism — early-stage projects routinely disclose milestones as they approach rather than in full at launch.
-It is context a serious researcher needs to have.
+This list is not a criticism.
+Early-stage projects routinely disclose milestones as they approach rather than all at once.
+It is context a serious researcher needs.

 Sources

-42M AER KIMA conversion pool, 40M AER Public Liquidity pool, June 1–30 2026 conversion window, vesting schedules, staking programme.
+42M AERX KIMA conversion pool, 40M AERX Public Liquidity pool, original conversion terms, vesting schedules, and staking programme.
+The live StablePro transfer page now controls the August 1, 2026 deadline.

 1,436,820 TPS, 2M transactions, three regions, 0% failure rate.
 First consensus block April 16, 2026.